 Dr. Allègre L. Hadida is a tenured Senior Lecturer in Strategy at the University of Cambridge Judge Business School (CJBS).
 She is also a Fellow and Director of Studies at Magdalene College, and a founding faculty member of the Centre for Film and Screen and of the Centre for Heritage Research, University of Cambridge.
 She has pioneered teaching and research in Creative, Arts and Media Management and on Creativity in Business at CJBS and on the Cambridge MBA.

-Her research interests focus on strategy in cultural, arts and media organizations, and on creativity in business.
-Allègre has won numerous awards for her research, including the Special Jury Prize and Honorary Distinction at the FNEGE Best Doctoral Dissertation Award (2004) and the Best Paper Prize at AIMAC (International Association for Arts and Cultural Management) in 2011.
-Her scholarly work has been published in international peer-reviewed journals, including the Journal of Cultural Economics and Organizational Behavior and Human Decision Processes.
-It has also been mentioned in the business press, including Business Week, the Financial Times, the Wall Street Journal and BBC Online.
+Her research interests focus on strategy in creative, arts and media organizations, and on creativity in business.
+Allègre has won numerous awards for her research, including the Special Jury Prize and a Honorary Distinction at the FNEGE Best Doctoral Dissertation Award and a Best Paper Prize at AIMAC (International Association for Arts and Cultural Management).
+Her scholarly work has been published in theHarvard Business Review and in international peer-reviewed journals, including Organizational Behaviourand Human Decision Processes, the Journal of the Academy of Marketing Science, and the Journal of Operations Management.
+Her innovative work as a researcher and educator has been noted in the press, including Business Week, The Independent, The Financial Times, The Wall Street Journal, and BBC Online.